GreenPoint is striving towards a cleaner environment by offering advanced gas and vapour emission treatment solutions.

 While the Don Quichot is being vetted and tested, GreenPoint Maritime Services is founded.
 GreenPoint's is focusing to offer degassing services and vapor solutions in port areas.

 Atmospheric protection will officially become the responsibility of polluters.
 The Dutch government will ratify the CDNI in 2020.
 From that point on, processing gaseous residues will become the responsibility of those owning or transporting these goods.

-In close cooperation with the Port of Amsterdam, Noordzeekanaal Environmental Service and MAIN, GreenPoint is working towards a degassing centre in Amsterdam.
-Permit request has been filed.
-GreenPoint Amsterdam has been founded
+In close cooperation with the Port of Amsterdam, Noordzeekanaal Environmental Service and MAIN, GreenPoint has been working towards a degassing centre in Amsterdam.
+The new degassing station has been completed and is starting up operations.